llthurman/amphib_competition_drying/README.md

 PropLarvae = proportion of larvae alive (out of total, including metamorphs)

-LarvBiomass = larval biomass (g) measured as the collective weight of all larvae in a tub

-IndivLarvWt = average weight of larvae measured as LarvBiomass divided by NumLarvae
+IndivLarvWt = average weight of larvae measured as their total biomass (g) divided by NumLarvae

 Gosner = average Gosner developmental stage

 # Emergencedata.csv
-Experimental results for time to emergence.
+Experimental results for juvneile performance measures.

 Column headers (not previously described):

-NumMetas = total number of individuals that metamorphosed by the end of the experiment AvgDays = average number of days to emergence NPossible = total number of individuals at the beginning of the experiment
+NumMetas = total number of individuals that metamorphosed by the end of the experiment

-# Metamorphdata.csv
+AvgDays = average number of days to emergence

+NPossible = total number of individuals at the beginning of the experiment

+IndivMetaWt = average weight of juveniles measured as their total biomass (g) divided by NumMetas